 For philosopher and psychologist William James (1842–1910), who wrote Varieties of Religious Experience, religion meant belief in an unseen order.
 Anthropologist Clifford Geertz (1926–2006), one of the most influential cultural anthropologists of the twentieth century, refers to religion as an order of existence supported by symbols that make that order seem obvious, natural, and factual.
 Though religion is difficult and possibly impossible to universally define, we can say that religion is widely shared in a society, involves belief in a supernatural or cosmic order, and is supported by symbols and symbolic behavior.

 For Geertz, rituals support and confirm the “unseen order” of things.
 Rituals, like marriage, are cultural universals that vary widely from culture to culture.
-Religious rituals are a sequence of repetitive activities that:
+The features of rituals are the following:

 (1) are symbolic